leclauss/tsgenerator/README.md

 3. Download and install [CMake](https://cmake.org/ "CMake website").
 Choose the option **Add to system path** during the installation.

-4. Download and install [Visual Studio-IDE](https://www.visualstudio.com/ "Microsoft Visual Studio website").
+4. Download and install [Visual Studio-IDE](https://www.visualstudio.com/
+   "Microsoft Visual Studio website").
 Make sure you download an IDE like Visual Studio Community, Visual Studio Professional or Visual Studio Enterprise.
 Visual Studio Code is an editor and not an IDE.
-Choose the option **C++ Toolset** during the installation.
+Choose the option **Desktop development with C++** option and in the second tab the **C++ Clang Compiler for Windows**, **C++ Clang-cl for ... build tools (x64/x86)** as well as **CMake** during the installation.

 5. Download and install [Git](https://git-scm.com/ "open source Website maintained by members of the Git community").
 Choose the option **Use Git from Git Bash only** as well as the option **MinTTY** during installation.